• Skip to primary navigation

 Traeger Tri Tip Recipe

-A grilled tri tip with a seasoned crust cooked to a moist medium rare.
+A grilled tri tip with a seasoned crust and cooked to a moist medium rare.

 Course: Main Course